Skip to navigation Skip to content

 • Change the address on the Address Details (AD) screen.
 For more information, see Changing address

-• This property is now an assessable asset.
-Issue a MOD R for details of the previous home, to be returned within 14 days.
+• As this property is now an assessable asset, issue a MOD R for details of the previous home.
 See Requesting information (CLK).
 Upon receipt of the completed MOD R, update property details on the customer's record

-• If the customer is sharing with another person, who is not a close family member or partner, send an SS284 or SS293, if required
+• If the customer is sharing with another person, who is not a close family member or partner, see The Living Arrangements question set

 • Update the Source and DOR fields as appropriate